As you go about your daily life you probably pass at least one fire hydrant as there are over 22,000 in Norfolk alone.

 If you spot a problem please complete the hydrants defect form or contact 0300 1231165.

-In the event of fire, it can be paramount that firefighters have access to water supplies quickly.
-Obstruction of fire hydrants, particularly inconsiderate parking, could place the lives of you, your family and your neighbours at risk.
+In the event of fire, it is vital that firefighters have access to water supplies quickly.
+Obstruction of fire hydrants, particularly inconsiderate parking, could place the lives of you, your family, your neighbours and your business continuity at risk.

-A person commits an offence if they damage or obstruct a fire hydrant, and is liable to prosecution (Fire and Rescue Services Act section 42).
+A person commits an offence if they damage or obstruct a fire hydrant, and is liable to prosecution (Fire and Rescue Services Act 2004 section 42).
+This includes parking where it obstructs a fire hydrant and prevents access for fire fighting use.

 On occasions, fire hydrant markers may need to be relocated, for example, when a property owner wishes to remove a boundary wall.
-If you wish to relocate a hydrant marker, please contact 0300 1231165.
+If you wish to relocate a hydrant marker, please contact the Water Officer by email email@example.com or call 0300 1231165.

 When a new development within the county is planned, Norfolk Fire and Rescue Service will determine the risk and recommend the number and position of any fire hydrants required.
 Each hydrant is strategically placed, to ensure the minimum provision is made, whilst delivering the optimum supply of fire fighting water delivered from a mains system.
 Alternative water supplies are taken into account when assessing the overall requirements.